-UB has an attendance (sign-in/out) iPad that is used to record a student's whereabouts.
+UB has an attendance (sign-in/out) roster that is used to record a student's whereabouts.
 Signing in and signing out is for student protection and record-keeping purposes.
 We must know where students can be reached in case of an emergency.
 Should a student fail to sign in or out at any time, guardians will be called to assist us in locating the student.
-Day, Evening, or Night Coordinators can direct students to the attendance UB iPad for signing in or out.
-To sign out, students must have a guardian's signed online Anticipated Absence Form on file or a written form of guardian permission.
+UB staff can direct students to the attendance sheet for signing in or out.
+To sign out, students must have a guardian sign out or release the participant and a signed online Anticipated Absence Form on file or have confirmed conflicts in full participation through the approval process addressed when connecting with the UB phone.
+The Anticipated Absence Form is not available once the program begins or after Summer Kick Off.
 Students will not be permitted to check in or out from 10:00 pm through 7:30 am unless it is an emergency.